ohnx-archive/PlayMusic/README.md

 ## about
 The app automatically scans your music directory for music (in .mp3 form only) and starts playing.

 The goal for this app is to be a simple music player.
-You run it, and forget about it (that is, unless you don't like the music being played.)
+You run it, and forget about it (that is, unless you don't like the music being played).
+Sometimes when I'm coding, I like a bit of music playing, and this is the perfect app for that.

 Within the UI, you can see the current song name and artist, see time elapsed/total time, skip the current song, pause/play the current song and enable/disable shuffle mode.